purplediane/purplediane.github.io/_posts/2017-05-06-variables-and-references.md

 1. [How to copy a dictionary and only edit the copy][so1]
 1. [Function which returns dictionary overwriting all dictionaries][so2]
 1. [Original arguments get overwritten][so3]

-It may help you to understand how Python handles references by visualizing what is happening on [Python Tutor][pythontutor].
-This is a great website for understanding how Python works.

 Hope this helps!
 If you have comments, please DM me on Twitter!